google/clusterfuzzlite/docs/clusterfuzzlite.md

 ## Staying in touch

 Join our [mailing list] for announcements and discussions.

 If you use ClusterFuzzLite, please fill out [this form] so we know who is using it.
-This gives us an idea of the impact of ClusterFuzzLite and allows us to justify working on it.
+This gives us an idea of the impact of ClusterFuzzLite and allows us to justify future work.

-Feel free to [file an issue] if you experience any trouble or have feature requests.
+Please [file an issue] if you experience any trouble or have feature requests.

 [Continuous Integration (CI)]: https://en.wikipedia.org/wiki/Continuous_integration